This post may contain affiliate links. If you click a link and complete a purchase, we may earn a small commission at no extra cost to you.

 The distance between Boston and the Cape is only about 70 miles, close enough that Bostonians and its visitors can enjoy an easy weekend getaway, or even venture to Hyannis, Provincetown or Falmouth for a day trip.

-Thanks to the various bus, train, ferry and flight options available, getting to Cape Cod from Boston is more convenient than ever.
-However, scoring the best deal on tickets requires a bit of advance planning.
-And here you can learn how to navigate all options ahead of time, so you can plan the most budget-friendly trip.
+Thanks to the various bus, train, ferry and flight options available, getting from Boston to Cape Cod is more convenient than ever.
+We’ve got the lowdown to help you navigate all options ahead of time, so you can plan the most budget-friendly, hassle-free trip possible!
+Read on to find the best way to get to Cape Cod.

 One of the easiest ways to get to Cape Cod from Boston is by bus.
 New England bus carrier Peter Pan Bus Lines offers direct routes to several locations across Cape Cod for as low as $17.